Super-LIO: A Robust and Efficient LiDAR-Inertial Odometry System with a Compact Mapping Strategy: Method

 This contiguous layout enforces an explicit density cap of eight representatives per voxel and achieves noise suppression in the global frame through incremental averaging within each subvoxel.
 The hash table uses Robin Hood hashing with open addressing~\cite{celis1985robin} and is implemented with \texttt{tsl::robin\_map}~\cite{tsl_robin_map}, improving cache locality and providing near-constant lookup time.
-When the memory budget is reached, the LRU policy evicts the least-recently-accessed voxels.
+When the hash table reaches its maximum voxel capacity, the LRU policy evicts the least-recently-accessed voxels.

-\textbf{Voxel indexing and update. } Given a point $\hat{\mathbf{p}}^\mathcal{G}\in\mathbb{R}^3$ in the world frame, we quantize it to subvoxel resolution using Eq.\eqref{eq:subvoxel_indexing} to obtain its parent voxel key $\mathbf{k}\in\mathbb{Z}^3$ and the local linear subvoxel index $s\in[0,7]$.
+\textbf{Voxel indexing and update. } Given a point $\hat{\bm{p}}^\mathcal{G}\in\mathbb{R}^3$ in the world frame, we quantize it to subvoxel resolution using Eq.\eqref{eq:subvoxel_indexing} to obtain its parent voxel key $\mathbf{k}\in\mathbb{Z}^3$ and the local linear subvoxel index $s$.

 Here, $\&$ and $|$ denote bitwise AND/OR, while $\shl$ and $\shr$ denote left and right shifts, respectively.
-Equations~\eqref{eq:subvoxel_indexing} therefore provide both the voxel key $\mathbf{k}$ and the subvoxel index $s$ in $O(1)$ time, using bitwise operations without conditional branching.
+Equations~\eqref{eq:subvoxel_indexing} therefore provide both the voxel key $\mathbf{k}$ and the subvoxel index $s$ in $O(1)$ time using bitwise operations.